Skip to main content

 +43 676 970 41 14

-Sustainability considerations must be included directly in concept development or product creation.
-This is the only way to ensure future fulfillment of customer, market and legal requirements.
+Sustainability considerations must be directly integrated into concept development and product creation.
+Only in this way can future compliance with customer, market, and legal requirements be ensured.

-An important success factor in implementing a sustainability culture is to provide your employees with targeted information on this topic and to actively integrate them into implementation.
-We offer the necessary tools for this through our academy.
+A key factor in successfully implementing a sustainability culture is to specifically inform your employees about this topic and actively involve them in its implementation.
+Our academy offers the necessary tools for this.

 CSRD - the Corporate Sustainability Reporting Directive (CSRD)

-The CSRD was enacted by European Union (EU) legislation on January 5, 2023 and requires EU companies - including EU subsidiaries of non-EU companies - to report the environmental and social impacts of their business activities.
+The CSRD was enacted by EU legislation (EU) on 5 January 2023 and requires EU companies - including EU subsidiaries of non-EU companies - to report the environmental and social impacts of their business activities.

-• Impact on materiality: Impact that companies have on sustainability issues (e.g. CO 2 footprint, employee rights, respect for human rights, ...)
+• Impact on materiality: Impacts that companies have on sustainability issues (e.g. CO2 footprint , employee rights, respect for human rights, …)

-• Financial impact: Impact that sustainability issues have on companies' finances (e.g. liquidity, loss/profit, access to finance, risk, ...)
+• Financial impact: The effects that sustainability issues have on companies' finances (e.g., liquidity, loss/profit, access to financing, risk, ...)

-CSRD reports must be publicly available, and CSRD requires third-party review of all disclosures for completeness.
+CSRD reports must be publicly available, and the CSRD requires third parties to verify the completeness of all disclosures.

 Image: Our approach to the holistic implementation of the sustainability strategy in your company